emorale112/5936/docs/basics/Authentication.md

 ## API Token Authentication

-There are certain endpoints that involve the application acting on behalf of itself rather than a Gusto user.
-For these, certified partners are granted an API token.
-This token is included in the authorization HTTP header with the `Token` scheme.
+When creating a new Gusto company via the API, the application is acting on behalf of itself rather than a Gusto user.
+For these, certified partners are granted an API token in their [Developer Account](https://dev.gusto.com/) under Organizations.
+This token is included in the authorization HTTP header with the
+`Token` scheme.

 ### Example